MasterOfBinary/devtools/README.md

 # Devtools

-Devtools contains a makefile and a set of scripts for setting up my common dev tools (like `nvim` and `zsh`) in a newly installed Linux system so I have a consistent development environment every time.
+Devtools contains a makefile and a set of scripts for setting up my common dev tools (like `nvim` and `zsh`) in a newly installed Linux / Mac system so I have a consistent development environment every time.
+Currently it's mainly for setting things up for Go development.

 ## About